-enabled characteristics mask
+enabled characteristics mask 0

 disabled characteristics mask 4

 0 8

 0 12

 Field Use Enabled characteristics mask The first longword is a mask of characteristics to be enabled.
-Disabled characteristics mask The second longword is a mask of characteristics to be disabled.
-The pointer characteristics, defined by the \$QVBDEF macro, consist of the following bits: Characteristic Meaning QV\$M_PTR LEFT_HAND Inverts buttons on mouse or puck.
+Disabled characteristics mask The second longword is a mask of charact to be disabled. eristics, defined by the onsist of the following bits: Characteristic Meaning QV\$M_PTR LEFT_HAND Inverts buttons on mouse or puck.
 (Buttons 1 and 3 are switched.)
 QV\$M_PTR INVERT_STYLUS Inverts buttons on stylus.
 (Buttons 1 and 3 are switched.)
-0 Must be 0 0 0 Must be 0
+0 Must be 0 0 Must be 0